 Japanese Language and Literature Courses

 Japanese 1A is designed to develop basic Japanese language skills: listening, speaking, reading and writing.
 Students will learn the Japanese writing system: hiragana, katakana and approximately 150 kanji.
 At the end of the course, students should be able to greet, invite, compare, and describe persons and things, activities, intensions, ability, experience, purposes, reasons, and wishes.
 Grades will be determined on the basis of attendance, quiz scores, homework and class participation.
-Note: Enroll in Japanese 1A if you have minimal or no knowledge of Japanese.

 Introduction to Japanese culture from its origins to the present: premodern historical, literary, artistic, and religious developments, modern economic growth, and the nature of contemporary society, education, and business.
 Class conducted in English.